joommf/oommf-extension-dmi-cnv/README.md

 This OOMMF extension works both with and without periodic boundary conditions (PBC).
 Therefore, it is possible to use the same class in either kind of mesh (`Oxs_RectangularMesh` or `Oxs_PeriodicRectangularMesh`).

-## Example
+## Examples

-Examples are provided in the MIF files for the stabilisation of an isolated skyrmion in a confined cuboid (no periodic boundary conditions) and for the stabilisation of a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).
+Examples are provided in `.mif` files for the stabilisation of an isolated skyrmion in a confined cuboid (no periodic boundary conditions) and for the stabilisation of a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).

 ## Installation